Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Offensive Security/ServerSide Attacks on Metasploitable 2.md

 From the output we get that the target machine uses both password and private key based authentication.
 Also we get info about the algorithm used by the ssh-server like rsa,dss which are quite weak and outdated encryption algorithms.But We can conclude a direct vulnerability from here.
 Now search for vulnerability in this ssh version(Openssh-4.7p1) on internet, search openssh-4.7 exploit, here we found that it has a **user code execution vulnerability** which allow us to execute command on the remote server after getting an ssh connection with the target server and its corresponding exploit is present in the metasploit exploit db module.

 ### Exploitation:
-To exploit/attack the ssh service i.e to get the ssh connection to the target we have two methods:
+As we don't have the direct vulneabilty in this ssh version, To exploit/attack this ssh service i.e to get the ssh connection to the target we have two methods:

 1. **Bruteforcing the ssh with username and passwords.**
 2. **Using key based authentication.**